 The North American Pallet Recycling Network is eager to work with pallet recyclers.
 Their goal?
 To help redistribute pallets for long-term use.

 National Wooden Pallet Container and Association

-The recycle.net website has a section specifically for people who buy and sell wood pallets and might be a good place for you to find buyers for your pallets or places where you can pick up pallets for free.
+The recycle.net website has a section specifically for people who buy and sell wood pallets.
+This site might be a good place for you to find buyers for your pallets.
+Or places where you can pick up pallets for free.

 Local Pallet Companies or Furniture/Woodworking Schools